Improve your Shopware 6 experience with Fixtures

 Building projects with Shopware is great.
 Still, with every project and plugin, you'll face the same familiar things to conquer.

 One of them is the basic question, where to store the database, that is required for your developers?
-This database should obviously simulate your client project as good as possible for development purposes.

 But also as plugin manufacturer!
-Haven’t you already thought about, how annoying it is, to always configure your plugin, before you can actually continue improving it?
+Haven't you already thought about, how annoying it is, to always configure your plugin, before

 If so, then lucky you!
 There's a solution, and it's called Fixtures!